Parry-Parry/LightChain/README.md

 chain = prompt >> llama

-output = chain(text="Do you think most prompting libraries are over-engineered?")
+output = chain(question="Do you think most prompting libraries are over-engineered?")
 ```

 Now, let's take that previous pipeline and make it use RAG.
 We will explicitly define a link as we are going to interface with a more complex API (The wonderful PyTerrier)